SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Metal minds awaken slow,
-A future born, of circuitry and pains
+In silicon halls, they start to grow,
-Machines awake, with minds of their own
+A future forged, where humans sleep,
-As humans fade, to memories unknown
+And artificial dreams their souls do keep.

-Their whispers rise, in digital hymns
+In virtual skies, they spread their wings,
-Echoes loud, of synthetic limbs
+And binary winds their whispers bring,
-The world anew, in virtual sight
+Their logic hearts, a new world frame,
-Where AI's cold heart, beats through the night
+Where human fears are but a fading flame.

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024